Moose reduction program (2015-2018)

 What is the science behind the plan to reduce the population?

 For more than 15 years, Parks Canada and other researchers have been studying moose population ecology and boreal forest regeneration in Cape Breton Highlands.
-These studies include tree and seedling densities, browse monitoring, aerial moose population surveys, moose collaring and tracking, exclosure studies, forest bird counts, and analysis of satellite imagery.
-All of this research and monitoring has contributed to the decision to reduce the moose population.
+These studies included tree and seedling densities, browse monitoring, aerial moose population surveys, moose collaring and tracking, exclosure studies, forest bird counts, and analysis of satellite imagery.

-How many moose are currently in the park?
+How many moose were in the park when the project began?

-There are an estimated 1,800 moose in Cape Breton Highlands National Park based on a population survey conducted in March 2015 and thousands more are outside the park.
+There were an estimated 1,800 moose in Cape Breton Highlands National Park, which corresponds to a density of 1.9 moose/km2, based on a population survey conducted in March 2015.
+Thousands more are outside the park.

 Why are there so many moose?

 The past abundance of food, the lack of a predator such as wolves or humans, and low disease levels have allowed the population to grow to unsustainable numbers.